ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `Get-InformationBarrierPoliciesApplicationStatus -All -ResearchIBPolicy`

 8. After you have defined your information barrier policy, wait at least 24 hours for the policy to work its way through your data center and services.
-Then, validate the Information Barriers status for a specific user by using the **Get-InformationBarrierRecipientStatus** cmdlet in the Office 365 Security & Compliance Center.
+Then, validate the information barrier status for a specific user by using the **Get-InformationBarrierRecipientStatus** cmdlet in the Office 365 Security & Compliance Center.

     `Get-InformationBarrierRecipientStatus`